Chad Lunsford

-Chad Kevin Lunsford (born February 24, 1977) is an American football coach who currently serves as the special teams coordinator at Auburn, a position he has held since 2025.
+Chad Kevin Lunsford (born February 24, 1977) is an American football coach who currently serves as the special teams coordinator at Arkansas.
 He previously served as the head football coach at Georgia Southern team and as the interim head coach and tight ends coach at Florida Atlantic.
 He was awarded the job on November 27, 2017, after serving as interim for the second half of the season following the firing and departure of Tyson Summers.
 Following a 1–3 start, Lunsford was fired by Georgia Southern early in the 2021 season.

 Early life and education

 Lunsford attended and played football at Elbert County High School in Elberton, Georgia.
 He graduated from Georgia College and State University in Milledgeville in May 2000 with a degree in biology and a minor in mathematics.
 While attending Georgia College as an undergraduate, he served as a student assistant at cross-town Georgia Military College.
 He holds a Master's of Sport Science from the United States Sports Academy.